How to Apply

 The Clinical Fellows Program is designed to allow attorneys to explore the possibility of a career in clinical teaching and fully support them in that endeavor.
 Michigan Clinical Fellows gain valuable experience and mentoring in clinical pedagogy and in their substantive area of practice.
 Their duties include clinical teaching and student supervision in conjunction with a clinic director, and participation in the operation and development of the clinic in which they teach.
 Support is provided for personal and professional development and scholarship.

 Michigan's Clinical Fellows salaries and benefits are very competitive.
-The fellowship begins on July 1, 2019.
+The fellowship begins in summer 2019

 Who We Are